grncdr/React-Todo-protractor/README.md

 2. Start the http server using ```python -m SimpleHTTPServer``` (Or any other HTTP server like apache would do)

+3. If it's not already running, run `webdriver-manager start` in another terminal window to start up the webdriver manager.

-3. Once the server is started navigate to the react folder using a web browser.
+4. Once the server is started navigate to the react folder using a web browser.

-4. Open conf.js and update the ```browser.driver.get('Please update the URL from where the app is accessible');``` with the   URL where the app is accessible.
+5. Open test.js and update the ```browser.driver.get('Please update the URL from where the app is accessible');``` with the   URL where the app is accessible.

-5. Open a command line interface and run the tests using ```protractor conf.js```
+6. Open a command line interface and run the tests using ```protractor conf.js```